 You’ve got your studio set up.
 The mic and headphones you selected are of the highest quality possible for podcasting.
 You’ve hired a producer for the editing, organizational and administrative aspects of your show.

 But one critical question remains – what is the best day to publish a podcast?

 In a crowded platform, the day you choose to release each episode of your podcast is a critical part of your marketing strategy.
-It can make the difference between your show getting those high download and streaming numbers that attract high-paying advertisers, or falling by the wayside alongside hundreds of others.

 We’ve put together some points to consider when deciding on the perfect publishing day and time for releasing your podcast.
 Getting that right will attract eager-eared listeners and make your show more appealing to brands looking to use it as a valuable advertising platform.